BeMoBIL/bemobil-pipeline/README_BIDS.md

 Here the starred fields are used speficially for bids processing.
 So, you can leave them unspecified if you go the direct path from .xdf to .set!

+Now some more detailed description of BIDS specific fields below...

        bemobil_config.bids_data_folder     = '1_BIDS-data\';

 type : STRING